But when I hear it I will know what it’s like to lay in sheets sewn by God or to touch the petals of a flower in the garden of Eden.

 Baptize yourself and you will feel how salt can burn the wounds you never knew were there, drown and you will feel how water can become cement in your lungs, grains of acid down your windpipe.

-I tend to swallow my pride a little too much, that might be why I suffer from indigestion and heartburn.
+I tend to swallow my pride a little too much, that might be why I suffer from heartburn.
 But, I was raised by the ocean’s rage and will swallow it for you.